The History, Evolution & Meaning of the Chypre Perfume and a Review of the Best Chypre Fragrances.

 The fragrance was then launched that same year, by Joseph Marie Francois Spoturno, setting a precedent for the rest of the emerging modern perfume industry to follow.

-While Coty can certainly be regarded as one of the fathers of the Chypre fragrance, he was not the only one.
+While Coty can certainly be regarded as one of the fathers of the Chypre Perfume, he was not the only one.
 In 1909, perfumer Jacque Guerlain released the fragrance Chypre de Paris.

 Chypre fragrances have appeared throughout popular culture: